mattbeneven/sql-data-warehouse-project/README.md

 ## Overview

-This project implements a modern SQL-based data warehouse and analytics solution designed to support analytical reporting and business decision-making.
-The project covers the full lifecycle from raw data ingestion and data modeling to analytical SQL queries that generate actionable business insights.
+This project is a hands-on implementation of a modern SQL-based data warehouse and analytics workflow, built to reinforce core data engineering and data analytics concepts.
+The project walks through the full lifecycle of transforming raw operational data into analytics-ready datasets, from data ingestion and cleansing to dimensional modeling and analytical SQL development.
-The repository demonstrates core data engineering and data analytics concepts, including data cleansing, dimensional modeling, and analytical SQL development, following best practices commonly used in production data warehouse environments.

 ### Key Features
 - End-to-end SQL-based data warehouse design